smhaller/ldap-overleaf-sl/README.md

 ## Debug

-1. Set the env variable `LOG_LEVEL` to debug (default is info - you can do this in the docker-compose file)
+1. Set the env variable `LOG_LEVEL` to `debug` (default is info - you can do this in the docker-compose file)
-2. Look in the logs of sharelatex (e.g. `/var/log/sharelatex/web.log`)
+2. Check the logs in ShareLaTeX, particularly at `/var/log/sharelatex/web.log`.
+You can do this by using the command: `docker exec ldap-overleaf-sl cat /var/log/sharelatex/web.log`.

 ## Upgrading